CiscoDevNet/iOAM/README.md

 # In-band OAM (iOAM)

-iOAM is an implementation study to record operational information in the packet while the packet traverses a path between two points in the network.iOAM is to complement current out-of-band OAM (sometimes also called "active" OAM) mechanisms based on ICMP or other types of probe packets.
+In-band OAM (or "in situ OAM") is an implementation study to record operational information in the packet while the packet traverses a path between two points in the network.
+In-band OAM is to complement current out-of-band OAM (sometimes also called "active" OAM) mechanisms based on ICMP or other types of probe packets.

 # Team: